ivanyandunen/ClearcutWastefulRange/README.md

 # Bitly url shorterer

-This script creates short links using bitly.com service.
+This script creates short links using [bitly.com](https://bitly.com/) service.
 Or shows number of clicks for existing bitlinlks.

 ## How to install

-First you have to create account on bitly.com and generate access token in profile settings.
+First you have to create account on [bitly.com](https://bitly.com/) and generate access token in [profile settings](https://bitly.com/a/oauth_apps).
+You will get a string like `17c09e20ad155405123ac1977542fecf00231da7`.
-Then put this token to file .env in the same directory with the script.
+Then save it to file .env in the same directory with the script.(`TOKEN=17c09e20ad155405123ac1977542fecf00231da7`).

 Python 3 has to be installed.
 You might have to run python3 instead of python depending on system if there is a conflict with Python2.
 Then use pip (or pip3) to install dependencies: